Network Automation Script Integration Engine - rConfig V8

 - Example:

 Parameter Order: Variables can be specified in any order in commands.
-Use only the parameters your script requires—not all five are mandatory.
+Use only the parameters your script requires—not all six are mandatory.

 Example Command Using Parameters: